Edinburg man dies after crashing into construction zone

-An Edinburg man who ignored an official control device died in a one-vehicle crash on Saturday night, the Texas Department of Public Safety said in a news release.
+An Edinburg man who ignored an official traffic control device warning for a road closure died in a one-vehicle crash on Saturday night, the Texas Department of Public Safety said in a news release.

 Esteban Garcia, 52, died from his injuries at the hospital.